pellcorp/creality-wiki/docs/klicky.md

 ### Mount Options

 #### Default

+!!! warning

+    This klicky dock is for the **stock gantry** only, it is highly unlikely to work with any other gantry, the dock would need to be remixed for that!

 The models can be downloaded from <https://www.printables.com/model/1170906-klicky-pcb-probe-for-creality-k1>, but the instructions for wiring and the macros are not relevant and the wiring shown is a bit misleading, so just the models from printables nothing else.
 Don't forget the 1mm spacer on the toolhead